wendlingd/Yet-Another-508-HTML-Checklist/README.md

 ## View the checklist ##

-BUT the interactivity will not work in this Preview mode... http://htmlpreview.github.com/?https://github.com/wendlingd/Yet-Another-508-HTML-Checklist/blob/master/HTML-checklist.html
+BUT some networks block the interactivity code, so if the remediation advice does not appear when you check a box, you may need to run the code locally in order to work... http://htmlpreview.github.com/?https://github.com/wendlingd/Yet-Another-508-HTML-Checklist/blob/master/HTML-checklist.html

 ## Problems ##